-Shift Workers

-A shift worker, during a period of recreation leave is to be paid a loading of 17.5% of their normal rate of salary, or shift loadings and weekend penalty rates as per the employee's projected shift roster whichever is the greater.

-For the purpose of sub-clause (n)normal rate of salary includes any higher duties allowance or all-purpose allowances payable to the employee concerned, however where the loading is calculated on the basis of 17.5% of the normal rate of salary, the loading is not to exceed an amount that would be payable to a Nurse Grade 4, Year 2.
+- (2) Shift Workers - A shift worker, during a period of recreation leave is to be paid a loading of 17.5% of their normal rate of salary, or shift loadings and weekend penalty rates as per the employee's projected shift roster whichever is the greater. - (ii) For the purpose of subclause (o) normal rate of salary includes any higher duties allowance or all-purpose allowances payable to the employee concerned, however where the loading is calculated on the basis of 17.5% of the normal rate of salary, the loading is not to exceed an amount that would be payable to a Nurse Grade 4, Year 2.

-(o) Part Time Employees in receipt of a Loading
+(p) Part Time Employees in receipt of a Loading

-A part time employee in receipt of a loading in lieu of paid leave entitlements and holidays with pay as prescribed by Part II, Clause 1, is entitled to elect to take up to four weeks' leave without pay in any one leave year.
-Leave without pay granted under this provision is not cumulative and is to be taken by mutual agreement between the employer and the employee.
+(i) A part time employee in receipt of a loading in lieu of paid leave entitlements and holidays with pay as prescribed by Part II, Clause 1, is entitled to elect to take up to four weeks' leave without pay in any one leave year.
+Leave without pay granted under this provision is not cumulative and is to be taken by mutual agreement between the Head of Agency and the employee.